Eratosthenes/parser/README.md

 ```
 Note that ints are not automatically promoted to floats; consistent typing is enforced.

-## Usage
+## Disclaimer

 This lexer-parser-interpreter is for learning purposes.
-Feel free to use it, just keep in mind it comes with no warranty whatsoever (whatever that means).
+Feel free to use it, just keep in mind it comes with no warranty whatsoever.

 ## Contributing